uikit/uikit-site/docs/pages/javascript-utilities.md

 ### each

-This function is used to loop through either an array or object.
+TODO: to loop through either an array or object.
-The following parameters may be passed to the function.

 | Parameter | Type          | Default | Description                                        |
 |:----------|:--------------|:--------|:---------------------------------------------------|